JohnL3/pagination/README.md

 #### Items in files

+- I have added a basic app.py file, showing how I set up pymongo and how the basic routes would look
 - repository comes with folder named helper_functions containing the pagination.py file ... this contains the code for the pagination.
 And alos a function called filtering
 - templates folder ( these are not required ... but can be used saving you having to create ones from scratch )
   - Within the templates folder there is a partails folder containg small html sections that can be included in your html page